tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 (e.g.  network performance requirements) to be encapsulated at network edge devices and carried in packets traversing an APN domain.

-The APN data is carried in packets to facilitate service provisioning, perform fine-granularity traffic steering and network resource adjustment.
+The APN data is carried in packets to facilitate service provisioning, and be used to perform fine-granularity traffic steering and network resource adjustment.
 To support APN in MPLS networks, mechanisms are needed to carry such APN data in MPLS encapsulated packets.

 # Co-existence of Usecases

 Two or more of the aforementioned use cases MAY co-exist in the same packet.
-Some examples of such use cases are described below.

-## IOAM with Network Slicing
+This may require the presence of multiple ancilary data (whether In-stack or Post-stack ancillary data) to be present in the same MPLS packet.

-IOAM may provide key functions with network slicing to help ensure that critical network slice SLOs are being met by the network provider.
+For example, IOAM may provide key functions along with network slicing to help ensure that critical network slice SLOs are being met by the network provider.

-In such a case, IOAM is able to collect key performance measurement parameters of network slice traffic flows as it traverses the transport network.
+In this case, IOAM is able to collect key performance measurement parameters of network slice traffic flows as it traverses the transport network.

-This may require, in addition to carrying a specific network slice selector (e.g., GISS), the MPLS network slice packets may have to also carry IOAM ancillary data.

-Note that the IOAM ancillary data may have to be modified, and updated on some/all LSRs traversed by the network slice MPLS packets.

-## IOAM with Time-Sensitive Networking

-IOAM operation may also be desirable on MPLS packets that carry time-sensitive related data.
-Similarly, this may require the presence of multiple ancilary data (whether In-stack or Post-stack ancillary data) to be present in the same MPLS packet.

 # IANA Considerations